Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Main Results

-Throughout this paper we will restrict to $k$-uniform hypergraphs, i.e., for each hyperedge $A\in E$ we have $|A|=k$.
-We remark that the key ingredients of this problem are already reflected in the case of $k$-uniform hypergraphs, and leave the general hypergraphs to future work.
-The first theorem deals with the lower bound of the communication rate in the $k$-uniform hypergraph case. \begin{theorem} Let $G=(V,E)$ be a $k$-uniform hypergraph, with $1\le k\le n$.
+The first theorem presents a general lower bound of the communication rate for any hypergraph. \begin{theorem} Let $G=(V,E)$ be any hypergraph.
 Let $X$ be the discrete random variable outputted by each vertex through a blackboard communication protocol, and $M$ be the message written on the blackboard.
-Then
+Then $H(M) / H(X) \ge t(G)$, where $t(G)$ is the solution to the following linear program: